microsoft/AzureTRE/docs/tre-developers/resource-processor.md

 This will trigger receiving of messages, and you can freely debug the code by setting breakpoints as desired.

+> If you get a credential error when trying to connect to Service Bus, make sure you've authenticated in the AZ CLI first as it uses your local credentials.

 ## Porter Azure plugin

 Resource Processor uses [Porter Azure plugin](https://github.com/getporter/azure-plugins) to store Porter data in TRE management storage account.
 The storage container, named `porter`, is created during the bootstrapping phase of TRE deployment.
 The `/resource_processor/run.sh` script generates a `config.toml` file in Porter home folder to enable the Azure plugin when the image is started.